DataOnGithub/hospice-data/README.md

 The data here reflects Huffington Posts's June 19, 2014, calculations of recent Medicare data.
 Some surveys and data points provided by The Centers for Medicare and Medicaid Services may be missing or out of date, because the regulator is not legally required to validate each entry.

 ###Corrections
+Pikes Peak Hospice and Palliative Care was incorrectly reported by Medicare as a for-profit provider.
+The data was updated to reflect their nonprofit status.

+Sparrow Hospice was incorrectly reported by Medicare as a for-profit provider.
+The data was updated to reflect their nonprofit status.

+Hospice of Michigan was incorrectly reported by Medicare as a for-profit provider.
+The data was updated to reflect their nonprofit status.

+Harbor Hospice was incorrectly reported by Medicare as a for-profit provider.
+The data was updated to reflect their nonprofit status.

-June 20, 2014: Mt.
+Mt.
 Hood Hospice, Inc. was incorrectly reported by Medicare as a for-profit provider.
-This page has been updated to reflect their nonprofit status.
+The data was updated to reflect their nonprofit status.